Computed Tomography (CT) Scan of the Spine

 - If contrast dye is used, you'll be removed from the scanner after the first set of scans has been completed.
 A second set of scans will be taken after the contrast dye has been given.

 - If contrast dye is used, you may feel some effects when the dye is injected into the IV line.
 These effects include a warm flushing sensation, a salty or metallic taste in the mouth, a brief headache, or nausea.
 These effects usually only last for a few moments.
+Tell the technologist if you feel pain or tingling at the IV site after injection.

 - Tell the technologist if you feel any breathing difficulties, sweating, numbness, or heart palpitations.